WitchDevelops/Landing-page-Essentiale/README.md

 # About

 This is a commercial project I did while working at eStoreLabs.
-It was implemented on e-retailer website Apteka Melissa, you can find it [here](https://www.apteka-melissa.pl/essentiale).
+It was implemented on the e-retailer website called Apteka Melissa; you can find it [here](https://www.apteka-melissa.pl/essentiale).

 ## Tech stack
 * Bootstrap5 (custom, internal version)